projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 If you have a long bullet list of items, where each item is short, you can indicate that the list items should be rendered in multiple columns with a special ``.. rst-class:: rst-columns`` directive.
-The directive will apply to the next non-comment element (e.g., paragraph) or to content indented under the directive.
+The directive will apply to the next non-comment element (for example, paragraph) or to content indented under the directive.
 For example, this unordered list::

    .. rst-class:: rst-columns